Siyuan Yin

 Overview

 Siyuan Yin is a Ph.D. candidate in the Wharton Marketing Doctoral Program.
-She received a BS in Psychology and an MD from Zhejiang University.
-She received an MS in Psychology from Vanderbilt University.
-Prior to the program, Siyuan served as a research associate at the Fuqua Business School at Duke University.
+She holds a B.Sc. in Psychology, an M.D. (specializing in neurosurgery) jointly from Zhejiang University and the University of California, Los Angeles, and an M.Sc. in Psychology from Vanderbilt University.
+Prior to joining the program, Siyuan served as a research associate at the Fuqua School of Business at Duke University.

 Continue Reading